Screenly/Anthias/README.md

 # Screenly OSE - Digital Signage for the Raspberry Pi

-The tl;dr for installing Screenly OSE on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Jessie/Wheezy is:
+The tl;dr for installing Screenly OSE on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) Jessie is:

 ```
 $ bash <(curl -sL https://www.screenlyapp.com/install-ose.sh)
 ```

+(The installation will take 15-20 minutes or so depending on your connectivity and the speed of your SD card.)

 To learn more about Screenly, please visit the official website at [ScreenlyApp.com](http://www.screenlyapp.com).
 On the official site, you'll find the complete installation instructions and disk images.